Marabout: Syncretic spiritualists

-The spread in sub-Saharan Africa of the marabout's role from the eighth through thirteenth centuries created in some places a mixture of roles with pre-Islamic priests and divines.
-Thus many fortune tellers and self-styled spiritual guides take the name "marabout" (something rejected by more orthodox Muslims and Sufi brotherhoods alike).
+The spread in sub-Saharan Africa of the marabout's role from the 8th through 13th centuries created in some places a mixture of roles with pre-Islamic priests, local healers, and diviners.
+Thus, many fortune tellers and self-styled spiritual guides take the name marabout, something rejected by more orthodox Muslims and Sufi brotherhoods alike.
 The recent diaspora of West Africans (to Paris in particular) has brought this tradition to Europe and North America, where some marabouts advertise their services as fortune tellers.
 An eshu of Quimbanda, Marabô, is believed to have carried this esoteric and shamanic role into Brazil.
 Contemporary marabouts in Senegal advertise on television and have hot lines.